mikehole/internet-of-esp-things/README.md

+Please Note None of this code is ready for use.

 # Internet of ESP Things

 The main aim of this repository is to simplify the process of connecting Espressif ESP chips/modules to the main cloud based IoT infrastructures.